 - Healthy school meals our children when they enter Reception are entitled to a free school meal and are provided with this.

 The school meals are carefully catered and follow a healthy food model. - Healthy snack Fruit and milk are provided and are available throughout Nursery and Reception for children to eat.
-We also encourage children to try new or more exotic types of food/fruit. - Accidents and First aid There are trained Paediatric First aider on site at all times.
+We also encourage children to try new or more exotic types of food/fruit. - Accidents and First aid There is a trained Paediatric First aider on site at all times.
 All first aid cupboards are clearly labelled and regularly updated.
 All accidents are recorded and parents are informed of any accidents.
 If a more serious accident occurs (e.g. significant bump, scrape or graze) parents will have a phone call home to inform them of anything that has happened before the end of the session.
-We have in place first aid provision in both our outside and inside areas to lessen disruption.
+We have in place first aid provision in both our outside and inside areas to lessen disruption. - Nappies We encourage all parents to ensure their children are potty trained before they start nursery, but in the event that this is not possible, we will put into place a care plan which will ensure that the child is well looked after and regularly changed.

-- Nappies We encourage all parents to ensure their children are potty trained before they start nursery, but in the event that this is not possible, we will put into place a care plan which will ensure that the child is well looked after and regularly changed.
-Any toileting accidents are recorded and any adult intervention is logged. - Risk assessments are provided for individual activities when required e.g. using glue guns, cooking etc. - Child Protection and Safeguarding We have a very clearly set out safeguarding policy, which is available on our website our Designated Safeguarding Lead is Mrs Jane Tanner (Head teacher) and Deputy Safeguarding leads are Mrs Charlotte Clynes, Mrs Louisa Layer, Mrs Elly Shepherd, and Mrs Lynn Wallace. - Whistleblowing this policy is also available on our website in the event of an allegation being made against a member of staff. - Health and attendance this policy alongside the policy for administering medicines is available on the school website for responding to children who are ill or infectious, to take the necessary steps to prevent the spread of infection and take appropriate action if children are ill. - The Attendance Policy outlines the procedure to be followed in the event of a parent / carer failing to collect a child at the appointed time, or in the event of a child going missing at, or away from the setting. - The Staff Code of Conduct outlines the use of mobile phones and cameras in the EYFS settings
+Any toileting accidents are recorded and any adult intervention is logged. - Fire alarms A fire alarm practice is organised at least half termly and all of these are timed and recorded.
+We have set fire doors throughout the setting and the caretaker carries out regular safety checks. - Risk assessments are provided for individual activities when required e.g. using glue guns, cooking etc. - Child Protection and Safeguarding We have a very clearly set out safeguarding policy, which is available on our website our Designated Safeguarding Lead is Mrs Jane Tanner (Head teacher) and Deputy Safeguarding leads are Mrs Katy Jones, Mrs Charlotte Clynes, Mrs Elly Shepherd and Mrs Lynn Wallace. - Whistleblowing this policy is also available on our website in the event of an allegation being made against a member of staff. - Health and attendance this policy alongside the policy for administering medicines is available on the school website for responding to children who are ill or infectious, to take the necessary steps to prevent the spread of infection and take appropriate action if children are ill. - - outlines the procedure to be followed in the event of a parent / carer failing to collect a child at the appointed time, or in the event of a child going missing at, or away from the setting. - Policy outlines the use of mobile phones and cameras in the EYFS setti